warframeblog/warframeblog/content/the-razorbacks-armada-event.md

 ## Razorback Cipher Build Requirements

-Now, to build the Razorback Cipher you will need 3500 polymer bundles, three gallium and four Cryptographic ALUs and each cipher will take one minute to build.
+Now, to build the Razorback Cipher you will need 3500 polymer bundles, three gallium, and four Cryptographic ALUs and each cipher will take one minute to build.

 ## Where to farm Cryptographic ALU?